Deseret Industries

-Deseret Industries (/ˌdɛzəˈrɛt/) (known locally as the DI) is a non-profit organization and a division of the welfare services provided by the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Deseret Industries (/ˌdɛzəˈrɛt/) (known locally as DI) is a non-profit organization and a division of the welfare services provided by the Church of Jesus Christ of Latter-day Saints (LDS Church).

 DI thrift stores are similar to the well-known Goodwill Industries.
-They are generally located in areas where LDS Church membership is strong, with a total of 44 stores in Arizona, California, Idaho, Nevada, Oregon, Texas, Utah, and Washington.
-As with other thrift stores, people donate items they no longer need, such as furniture, appliances, computers, and clothing, which the store then sells.
+They are generally located in areas where LDS Church membership is common, with a total of 46 stores in Arizona, California, Idaho, Nevada, Oregon, Texas, Utah, and Washington.
+As with other thrift stores, people donate items they no longer need, such as furniture, appliances, books, computers, and clothing, which the store sells.
 Deseret Industries also sells new furniture, much of it received directly from its own manufacturing plant in Salt Lake City.
-DI also provides job skill training for the physically, emotionally and socially challenged and seeks to place them into private sector employment.
+DI also provides job skill training for physically, emotionally, and socially challenged people, and seeks to place them into private sector employment.

 History

-DI was established in August 1938 by church president Heber J. Grant toward the end of the Great Depression.
+DI was established in August 1938 by church president Heber J. Grant, toward the end of the Great Depression.
 The goal was to collect donated goods, employ people to collect and repair items, and sell items through thrift stores.
-Initially, DI operated under the Church Security Plan—now as part of the LDS Church's welfare system.
+DI's parent welfare division has gone through several name changes and reorganizations; it was initially known as the Church Security Plan.

-As of 2017, DI had 40 stores and additional manufacturing facilities.
-In 2020, DI locations were closed as a result of the coronavirus pandemic.
+As of 2022, DI had 46 stores and additional manufacturing facilities.
+In 2020, DI locations were temporarily closed as a result of the coronavirus pandemic.